FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

 able to determine the total size of the database by multiplying it by the `page_size`.
 The unfortunate truth about this value though is that older version of Sqlite do not use this value, which for us means that it will often be invalid.
-If the value here isn't valid, we would ask the operating system to tell us what size the file is.
-We can detect if this number is invalid if it is zero or by looking at the change counter value we just parsed, it should match a value we will parse when we get to byte 92 called the version-valid-for-number.
+Previous version of Sqlite would examine the file directly to determine its size so it doesn't invalidate the whole file for this to be invalid, if we get to a point where we care about the size of the file we can also look directly at the file.
+There are two ways to tell if this value is invalid, first if it is zero otherwise we need to look forward to a value called the "version valid for number" this will be at byte 92, it should match the value held in `change_counter` we just parsed

 The strange thing here is that the documentation _just_ told us that the change counter may not be updated if we are in Write Ahead Log mode.
 This still works because the Write Ahead Log mode and the version-valid-for-number were both added in version 3.7.0.
-That means if we were to use an older version of sqlite to modify our database it couldn't be in WAL mode, and would always update the change counter at the same time, it will not know about the version-valid-for-number which will cause these to fall out of sync.
+That means if we were to use an older version of sqlite to modify our database it couldn't be in WAL mode, and would always update the change counter.
+At the same time, it will not know about the "version valid for number" which will cause these to fall out of sync.

 For us, that means we are going to need to hold off on an additional